IndieMasco/TechEdWeek4Assignment/READme.md

   - I have added placeholder text in each box to help users know what to put in the boxes
   - I've made the review box have a maximum characters of 300
   - I've added a character counter so the user knows there's a limit to what they can write
   - I've added a star rating to the site, but can't seem to figure out how to save the rating and put it onto the review.
-Thought talking to people and looking it up, would I be right to assume that the star rating would have to run through Supabase so I can store the ratings and then display them with the review?
+By talking to people and looking it up, would I be right to assume that the star rating would have to run through Supabase so I can store the ratings and then display them with the review?

 # requirements that I wasn't able to achieve

 - ❌ 🏹 Add a delete button to each message and a DELETE route in the server.
 - ❌ 🏹 Create an option for users to like others’ posts.
   - I've started on these two stretch goals.
 I've added a button for both and styled them.
 I've just got to do the JavaScript to make them actually work down the rabbit hole I go 🐰
+  - I've been down the rabbit hole.
+I've got a rough idea of what I need to do
+  - For the delete button, I'll need an app.delete()
+  - For the like button, I'll need app.put() or app.patch()
+  - I'll need them both to run through Supabase; it's just now figuring out how to do that 🤔

 # Wireframe